Content Warning!

 November came rolling in and this is the first year of not participating in NaNoWriMo.
 It does feel strange to not do it, but I told myself after hitting the 1-million-word mark last year enough was enough.
 I still write, I simply don't drive myself nuts doing it!

 During this period of remembrance, I typically donate money to a charity in honor of Sean and myself.
 Talk about a struggle!
 I couldn't even find an organization that spoke to me.
-I had been looking at plenty of organizations and then finally decided to donate to FORCE BLUE.
+I had been looking at plenty of organizations and then finally FORCE BLUE felt right.

 Part of the reason was due to them working with children of veterans and working with the veterans of FORCE BLUE to learn about teamwork and clean underwater environments.
+The other reason is that the organization has built a safe community for Special Operations veterans to heal and help them navigate this crazy world.
+A world I struggle with navigating too somedays.
 While my dad wasn't a Special Operations veteran, he was an Air Force veteran tasked with making sure our radars were in working shape on the Distant Early Warning (DEW) Line.
-I have fond memories learning about satellite dishes as a kid.
-Learning about transponders, LNB's and LNA's, satellite names and their elevations, feedhorns and buckets, even going on service calls to fix the satellites for the National Weather Service as our local airport or helping install C-band dishes at people's houses.
+I have fond memories learning about satellite dishes as a kid after dad built one from scratch long after his military service.
+People thought he was building a carousel at first.
+Learning about transponders, LNB's and LNA's, satellite names and their elevations, feedhorns and buckets, even going on service calls to fix the satellites for the National Weather Service at our local airport or helping install C-band dishes at people's houses.
 Those moments mattered as he was always on the road doing service calls so when I could join in, that was our time together.

-The other reason for donating was due to Rudy Reyes.
-I had read his book Hero Living and listened to multiple interviews.
-Some of them recent and some not but in each interview, something always resonated with me.
+The final reason for donating to FORCE BLUE was due to Rudy Reyes.
+I had read his book Hero Living and listened to multiple interviews in the months since picking it up.
+Some of the interviews are recent and some not but, in each interview, something always resonated with me.
+I always came away with something new to ponder.
 I even picked up a copy of Kahlil Gibran's The Prophet because of him.
 I'm only a few pages into the book as my awesome postal carrier delivered it the other day.

 I think I simply had to be patient this year about which organization I wanted to donate too.
-One thing is for certain, I'll do it all again next year but hopefully it won't take me so long to figure it out!
+One thing is for certain, I'll do it all again next year but hopefully it won't take me so long to figure out which non-profit to donate too!
 If I impart any wisdom on you, do your research!
 Before you donate, do research and ask yourself if what the organization does is important to you.
 If it doesn't resonate, then pause and look for one that does or simply wait.
-I started following FORCE BLUE during the summer as I wanted to learn more about them.
+I started following FORCE BLUE during the summer as I wanted to learn more about them and then it all made sense.

 Well, I should close this post out.
 I have one more anniversary to contend with and that is the day my dad died.
-Incidentally, the day he died is also Rudy Reyes' birthday.
-Talk about coincidence or...is it?
+Incidentally, the day he died also happens to be Rudy Reyes' birthday.
+Talk about coincidence...or is it?
 Things have a way of connecting and coming around, don't they?
+The universe always makes sure it does.

 I wish you all the best for Thanksgiving and into the New Year.
 Please take time to let our veterans know they matter especially during this time of the year.
 They have given of themselves mentally, emotionally, physically and spiritually.
 All the things we hold dear in our lives is possible because of them.